Innovate for Social Good

 Please refer to your faculty

-SENG 480B invites Software Engineering and Computer Science students to collaborate with business and social-science peers on multidisciplinary teams tackling urgent community challenges.
+SENG 480B invites Software Engineering and Computer Science students to collaborate with social-science peers on multidisciplinary teams tackling urgent community challenges.
 Through lectures, labs, and three hands-on hackathons you will deepen your technical expertise while practising human-centred design, agile delivery, and evidence-based decision-making.
 If you want to write production-ready code, see users benefit from your work, and graduate with a portfolio that stands out, this course is for you.

 Why Software Engineering and Computer Science Students?